Course Title: Digital Imaging Strategies

 Course Coordinator Email: email@example.com

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-The course covers the following digital imaging concerns to help you develop effective digital imaging strategies for your practice:
+The course is designed to help you develop effective digital imaging strategies for your practice, including:

 - Camera hardware and advanced image capture